Kara-4search/ThreadHijacking_CSharp/README.md

 - Steps
 	1. Create a process in a suspended status;
 	2. Allocate some executable memory for "shellcode" in the target process with VirtualAllocEx.
-	3. Copy the shellocde into the memory with NtWriteVirtualMemory.
+	3. Copy the shellcode into the memory with NtWriteVirtualMemory.
 	4. Retrieve the target thread's context with GetThreadContext.
 	5. Update the target thread's instruction pointer (x64 RIP/x86 EIP register) to point to the shellcode, which was written into the target process's memory in step 3.
-	6. Commit the hijacked thread's (upadated in step 5) new context with SetThreadContext.
+	6. Commit the hijacked thread's (updated in step 5) new context with SetThreadContext.
 	7. Resume the hijacked thread with ResumeThread.

 - Tested on Win10 x86/64 works fine.